NetworkwithJosh/IT-Project/ITGlue/Documentation-Best-Practices.md

 ## IT Glue Structure
 IT Glue is structured to provide a logical and organized way to store and retrieve IT documentation.
 Below are the key components:

+### 1. IT Assets
+This section includes documentation on all key IT assets managed by the MSP or IT team.
+It is categorized into three primary areas: